-We recently entered into new forms of change in control severance agreements with our CEO and certain of our other executive officers.
-We have entered into such agreements with the following named executive officers: Mr. Aslett; Mr. Haines; Mr. Hult; and Mr. Thibaud.
-The new forms of change in control severance agreement became effective on August 16, 2011.
+We have entered into change in control severance agreements with our CEO and certain of our other executive officers.
+We have entered into such agreements with the following named executive officers: Mr. Aslett; Mr. Bisson; Mr. Haines; and Mr. Thibaud.